 If you’re looking for a low-maintenance yard or just want to keep water bills low, cacti are the way to go.
 From the splayed-out elegance of the prickly pear to the towering solemnity of the saguaro, cacti are surprisingly versatile when it comes to creating a beautiful yard.

-Most of the benefits of cacti come from the fact that they’re already adapted to this environment.
+Most of the benefits of cacti in Arizona landscaping come from the fact that they’re already adapted to this environment.
 This means they offer several advantages over other kinds of plants.
 First of all is the issue of water.
 While cacti do indeed need water—everything does—they need much less of it than most plants.
 This keeps your water bill low and means you don’t have to worry about tending to them so often.
 If you’re a snowbird who is gone for months at a time, cacti might be the choice for you.

 Secondly is the issue of sun.
 Cacti can adapt to the harsh sunlight here in both summer and winter, and their lovely blossoms will not wilt in the desert heat.
 Note though that cacti are diverse, and some prefer shade.
 Make sure you do some research on the particular variety of cactus you want.